-To test the zap, we need to configure this Zap with sample data.
-You can generate sample data by create user accounts on your site / landing pages, or by using the testing buttons on the integrations page of the publisher dashboard in the "webhooks" section.
+To test the Zap, we need to configure this Zap with sample data.
+You can generate sample data by creating user accounts on your site and/or landing pages or by using the testing buttons on the Apps page in Zapier's dashboard.

 Creating the Zap

-Once you have sample data, you can choose the output, using any app connected to Zapier.
+Once you have sample data, you can choose the output by using any app connected to Zapier.
 Here's an example Slack notification: